 Relive higher education as it used to be, in a place where it still is.

-Lifelong Learning Seminars let you relive the experience of higher education as it used to be, in a place where it still is.
+Hillsdale Hostels let you relive the experience of higher education as it used to be, in a place where it still is.
 It’s college life as you remember it: the sharing of insights, the give-and-take of lively discussion, the camaraderie of peers.
 It’s a fresh look at the enduring values of our society in the Hillsdale way, free of the trendy ideological clichés that dominate thinking on so many other campuses today.
 It’s a vacation unlike any you’ve had—the learning experience of a lifetime, to complement a lifetime of learning.

 Constitutional Issues and Controversies